 We screen for up to 120 genetic disorders that can affect your pregnancy, the health of your baby, and your family's future.
 You can learn more about our various screens — and which sets of screens (or "panels") align with where you are in your reproductive journey.

 What Your Test Results Mean:

+Test results indicate that you are a carrier of ADA-related conditions.
 Carriers are not expected to show symptoms.
 You and your partner would both have to be carriers of ADA-related conditions for there to be an increased chance to have a child with symptoms; this is known as autosomal recessive inheritance.
 Carrier testing of your partner or donor is recommended in addition to consultation with a genetic counselor for a more detailed risk assessment.

 Since this is an inherited gene change, this information may be helpful to share with family members as it may impact their family planning.

 ADA-related conditions or adenosine deaminase (ADA) deficiency describes a group of metabolic conditions characterized by damage to the immune system.
 It is also a common cause of severe combined immunodeficiency (SCID).
-Reduced or eliminated activity of adenosine deaminase allows the buildup of deoxyadenosine to levels that are toxic to lymphocytes.
-Loss of these lymphocytes result in the signs and symptoms of SCID.
+Reduced or eliminated activity of adenosine deaminase allows the buildup of deoxyadenosine to reach levels that are toxic to lymphocytes.
+Loss of these lymphocytes results in the signs and symptoms of SCID.
 As such, there are three different forms of adenosine deaminase (ADA) deficiency.

 Adenosine Deaminase-Deficient Severe Combined Immunodeficiency Disease (SCID)